bbuback/NextGenDNS-111/docs/class2/module2/lab7.rst

 Results
 ##################################

 #.
-From the jumpbox open a command prompt, perform several recursive queries to your new listener to test.
+From the jumpbox open a terminal emulator window (black square icon with $ on the bottom application bar), and perform several recursive queries to your new listener to test.

    Repeat some of the same queries multiple times